NeuroTechX/ntx_slack_archive/eegdata.md

  >&gt; Taken to the logical extreme, we could not hope to accurately recover activity patterns from brain areas where no recordings existed from any patient.

+11/8/2017 11:11 PM

+ **andyh616** :

+ >i think that is referring to a scenario where electrode N is missing from all subjects